cealigbe/tempusdash/README.md

 # Tempus DB

-An open-source, Raspberry-Pi powered e-ink display, with multiple apps for the display and a web UI to manage them.
-The software, written in Python is designed for the Waveshare 7.5-inch e-ink display and the web UI is powered by Flask.
+An open-source, Raspberry Pi-powered e-ink display, with multiple apps for the display and a web UI to manage them.
+The software, written in Python, is designed for the Waveshare 7.5-inch e-ink display, and the web UI is powered by Flask.

 ![Tempus Dashboard](docs/img/tempus-dash-v2.jpeg)

 ## About Tempus DB

-Tempus DB is a internet connected e-ink display, powered by a Raspberry Pi.
-The software is written in Python 3 (somewhat hackily) and the web UI is powered by Flask and written with HTML, CSS, JS.
-The interface allows the user to control Tempus app from any device on their local network.
+Tempus DB is an internet-connected e-ink display, powered by a Raspberry Pi.
+The software is written in Python 3 (somewhat hackily), and the web UI is powered by Flask and written with HTML, CSS, and JS.
+The interface allows the user to control the Tempus Dash from any device on their local network.
 Setting up the software will require some initial Terminal commands, but once installed, the software is easy to manage.

 **Tempus Dash Apps:**